Tutorial 2: Something a little more practical – a web page change detector

 The application you will build this time will periodically load a web page and see if it has changed since the last check.
 When changes are detected, it will then present the user with the computed differences between the old and the new versions.

-As in the previous tutorial, you will need a project directory and a virtual environment.
-Create a
+As in the previous tutorial, you will need a project directory and a virtual

-and make a new virtual environment inside it.
-Then activate it and
+environment.
+Create a directory named tutorial2 and make a new virtual environment

-libraries:
+httpx libraries:

-pip install asphalt-mailer aiohttp
+pip install asphalt-mailer httpx

 This will also pull in the core Asphalt library as a dependency.

-Next, create a package directory named webnotifier
+Next, create a package directory named webnotifier and a module named app

-module (unless explicitly stated
+(unless explicitly stated otherwise).

 from __future__ import annotations